kachark/mads/README.md

 ### Scenarios

-Scenarios capture the user-defined world to be simulated, including entities, their interactions, and dynamics models to be evaluated.
+Scenarios capture the user-defined world, including entities, their interactions, and dynamics models to be evaluated.
 Using the Legion ECS library, Scenarios provide a structured way to setup Entities, Systems, the World, and other necessary data strucures for the simulation.